microsoft/BotBuilder-V3/en-us/azure bots/Templates/azure-bots-templates-form.md

                 break;
 {% endhighlight %}

-The **MainDialog** object inherits from **BasicFormFlowDialog**.
-The parameter to the **MainDialog** constructor is the name of the method (delegate) that builds the form.
-In this case, it’s the **BuildForm** method defined by **BasicFormFlowDialog** (see BasicFormFlowDialog.csx).
-The delegate is used later in the dialog’s **MessageReceivedAsync** method when it instantiates the **FormDialog** object.

-{% comment %}
-???
-The **DefaultIfExceptionMethod** stops the propagation of the exception and returns the **BasicFormFlowDialog** object.
-??
-{% endcomment %}
+The **MainDialog** object inherits from the **BasicForm** dialog, which defines the form (see BasicForm.csx).
 The MainDialog.csx file contains the root dialog that controls the conversation with the user.
 When the dialog’s instantiated, the dialog’s **StartAsync** method runs and calls IDialogContext.Wait with the continuation delegate that’s called when there is a new message.
 In the initial case, there is an immediate message available (the one that launched the dialog) and the message is immediately passed to the **MessageReceivedAsync** method.

 {% highlight csharp %}
-public class MainDialog: IDialog<BasicFormFlowDialog>
+public class MainDialog : IDialog<BasicForm>
 {
-        private readonly BuildFormDelegate<BasicFormFlowDialog> MakeForm;

-        internal MainDialog(BuildFormDelegate<BasicFormFlowDialog> makeForm)
+    public MainDialog()
     {
-            this.MakeForm = makeForm;
     }

     public Task StartAsync(IDialogContext context)
     {
-            try
-            {
         context.Wait(MessageReceivedAsync);
-            }
-            catch (OperationCanceledException error)
-            {
-                return Task.FromCanceled(error.CancellationToken);
-            }
-            catch (Exception error)
-            {
-                return Task.FromException(error);
-            }

         return Task.CompletedTask;
     }

 {% endhighlight %}

 The **MessageReceivedAsync** method creates the form and starts asking the questions.
-The parameters to the **FormDialog** constructor are the **BasicFormFlowDialog**, which defines the form (or list of questions), and the `MakeForm` variable, which contains the name of the delegate that builds the form.
-The delegate’s name is specified in the **Run** method when it processes the user’s original message.
 The **Call** method starts the form and specifies the delegate that handles the completed form.
-After the **FormCompleted** method finishes processing the user’s input, the method calls the IDialogContext.Wait method, which suspends the bot until it receives the next message.
+After the **FormComplete** method finishes processing the user’s input, the method calls the IDialogContext.Wait method, which suspends the bot until it receives the next message.

 {% highlight csharp %}
     public virtual async Task MessageReceivedAsync(IDialogContext context, IAwaitable<IMessageActivity> argument) {
         var message = await argument;
-            var sampleForm = new FormDialog<BasicFormFlowDialog>(new BasicFormFlowDialog(), MakeForm, FormOptions.PromptInStart, null);
-            context.Call<BasicFormFlowDialog>(sampleForm, FormComplete);
+        context.Call(BasicForm.BuildFormDialog(FormOptions.PromptInStart), FormComplete);
     }

-        private async Task FormComplete(IDialogContext context, IAwaitable<BasicFormFlowDialog> result) {
+    private async Task FormComplete(IDialogContext context, IAwaitable<BasicForm> result) {
-            BasicFormFlowDialog form = null;
         try
         {
-                form = await result;
+            var form = await result;
-            }
-            catch (OperationCanceledException)
-            {
-                await context.PostAsync("You canceled the form!
-Type anything to restart it.");
-                return;
-            }

             if (form != null)
             {
                 await context.PostAsync("Thanks for completing the form!
 Just type anything to restart it.");